 Why This Differs From Existing Solutions

 Automation tools like n8n, Make, and Zapier have existed for years.
 The fundamental difference with Claude Code Routines lies in the AI's reasoning capability.
-A traditional workflow executes predefined actions in a fixed sequence.
-A Claude Code Routine can analyze complex contexts, make non-trivial decisions, and adapt its behavior based on the data it encounters.
+A traditional workflow executes predefined actions in a fixed sequence: if this field equals that value, move the record to this column.
+Every branch has to be anticipated and wired in advance, which is why these tools become brittle the moment reality deviates from the template.
+A Claude Code Routine can analyze complex contexts, make non-trivial decisions, and adapt its behavior based on the data it encounters, without a developer having mapped out every possible path beforehand.

 Practical Applications for African SMEs